HariSanadhya/StatisticalSampling/README.md

 # StatisticalSampling
 Assignments submitted for statistical sampling class.

 5 Theoritical homework exercises and 7 lab exercises using SAS.
 Also includes a sampling project along with theoritical midterm and final exam.
+All lab exercises and project includes SAS code in the document

 ### Project
 **Feedback** -